-Year 6 Overview: Unit Approx Learning Hours Summary of Key Content Investigating Number 11 Recognise place value; compare and order numbers up to 10 000 000 and to 3 decimal Systems places; Negative numbers; Rounding Pattern Sniffing 9 Generate and describe linear sequences Identify common factors, common multiples and prime numbers Exploring Calculation 15 Mental calculations; Solve addition and subtraction problems; Formal multiplication up to 4dx2d; Multiply a decimal with up to 2 dp by a single digit; Estimation; Use simple formulae (Please refer to Moor Nook's Mental & Written Calculations Policies) Generalising Arithmetic 13 Mental calculations; Formal division up to 4d / 2d; Divide a decimal by an integer; Order of operations; Solve problems involving all 4 operations (Please refer to Moor Nook's Mental & Written Calculations Policies) 5.
+Year 6 Overview: Unit Approx Learning Hours Summary of Key Content Investigating Number 11 Recognise place value 6NPV-2 (Numbers to 10 million & decimal fractions); compare and Systems order numbers up to 10 000 000 and to 3 decimal places; Negative numbers; Rounding 6NPV-3 Not in the AET Curriculum: 6NPV-1 Scaling/ Powers of 10 Not in the AET Curriculum: 6NPV-3 (Locating on a number line) Not in the AET Curriculum: 6NPV-4 (Equal parts on a number line - 2, 4, 5 and 10) Pattern Sniffing 9 Generate and describe linear sequences Identify common factors, common multiples and prime numbers Exploring Calculation 15 Mental calculations; Solve addition and subtraction problems; Formal multiplication up to 4dx2d; 6AS/MD-1 Multiply a decimal with up to 2 dp by a single digit; Estimation; Use simple formulae (Please refer to Moor Nook's Mental & Written Calculations Policies) 4.
+Generalising Arithmetic 13 Mental calculations; Formal division up to 4d / 2d; Divide a decimal by an integer; Order of operations; Solve problems involving all 4 operations Not in the AET Curriculum: 6AS/MD2 - using arithmetic properties, inverse relationships, and place-value understanding Not in the AET Curriculum: 6AS/MD-3 Solve problems involving ratio relationships Not in the AET Curriculum: 6AS/MD-4 Solve problems with 2 unknowns 5.
+Fundarina Obana 44 (Please refer to Moor Nook's Mental & Written Calculations Policies) 5.
 Exploring Shape 11 Name parts of circles Angles in polygons; angles at a point, on a straight line and vertically opposite Compare and classify geometric shapes 6.
-Reasoning with Measures 10 Area of parallelograms and triangles; appreciation of range of shapes with same area or perimeter; appreciation of formulae for area; volume of cuboids 7.
-Discovering Equivalence 8 Compare and order fractions <1; Simplify fractions and express them with a common denominator; Solve percentage calculation problems; FDP equivalence 8.
-Reasoning with Fractions 8 Add and subtract fractions with different denominators Multiply and divide proper fractions 9.
-Solving Number Problems 6 Multiply and divide numbers (inc decimals) by powers of 10; revisit formal methods for multiplication and division; solve calculation problems for 4 operations (inc rounding) (Please refer to Moor Nook's Mental & Written Calculations Policies) 10.
+Reasoning with Measures 10 Area of parallelograms and triangles; appreciation of range of shapes with same area or o.
+Reasoning with Measures 10 perimeter; appreciation of formulae for area; volume of cuboids 7.
+Discovering Equivalence 8 Compare and order fractions <1 6F-3; Simplify fractions and express them with a common 7.
+Discovering Equivalence denominator 6F-1 & 6F-2; Solve percentage calculation problems; FDP equivalence 8.
+Reasoning with Fractions 8 Add and subtract fractions with different denominators o.
+Rodoning war radions Multiply and divide proper fractions 9.
+Solving Number Problems 6 Multiply and divide numbers (inc decimals) by powers of 10; revisit formal methods for multiplication and division6AS1/MD-1; solve calculation problems for 4 operations (inc rounding) (Please refer to Moor Nook's Mental & Written Calculations Policies) 10.
 Investigating Statistics 8 Interpret and construct pie charts and line graphs Calculate and interpret the mean as an average 11.
-Visualising Shape 8 Draw 2D shapes accurately; recognise, describe and build 3D shapes 12.
+Visualising Shape 8 Draw 2D shapes accurately 6S-1; recognise, describe and build 3D shapes 12.
 Exploring Change 4 Coordinates - 4 quadrants 13.
 Proportional Reasoning 8 Solve problems involving measures.
-Solve scaling problems; solve similar shapes problems; solve unequal sharing problems 11 5 77 4.0 (Please refer to Moor Nook's Mental & Written Calculations Policies) 14.
+Solve scaling problems; solve similar shapes problems; solve unequal sharing problems

+- (Please refer to Moor Nook's Mental & Written Calculations Policies) 14.
 Describing Position 4-8 Coordinates - 4 quadrants; Translations 15.
-Measuring and Estimating 8 Solve problems involving calculation and conversion of measures and units.
+Measuring and Estimating 8 Solve problems involving calculation and conversion of measuring Solve problems involving calculation and conversion of measures and units.
 (Please refer to Moor Nook's Mental & Written Calculations Policies)